 Some kinds of dirt can be removed from optical windows with appropriate cleaning procedures.
 For example, one may use a soft cleaning tissue and a few droplets of a suitable solvent (e.g. cleaning alcohol or acetone) to wipe the surface if it is well accessible.
 One should avoid wiping back and forth, only distributing dirt; instead, one should systematically wipe in one direction, getting any dirt outside the sensitive area.
 At the same time, care must be taken not to damage optical surfaces e.g. by touching them with any hard tools.

 For applications in rough environments, one may use special holders which facilitate the quick exchange of damaged optical windows.
 For example, some windows are used as debris shields in laser material processing, and may have to be exchanged regularly.
+They are also called sacrificial windows.
 One may also try to protect windows to some extent e.g. with hard tube structures.

 Changes of Beam Position or Direction